 "Provided, That the militia of the counties westward of the Blue Ridge, and the counties below adjoining thereto, shall not be obliged to be armed with muskets, but may have good rifles with proper accoutrements, in lieu thereof."

-Whatever the Founders intended by the Second Amendment, it's quite clear that they did not intend that artillery be kept in American households.
+Whatever the Founders intended by the Second Amendment, it's quite clear that they did not intend that artillery for use by the militia be kept in American households.
 In 1787, the same year the Constitutional Convention met in Philadelphia, a group of rebels in western Massachusetts attempted to take control of the artillery in the Springfield armory.
 Had they been successful in this attempt, American history might have taken a different turn.
-This was something that was in the forefront of the minds of the men who met that summer in Philadelphia—indeed, it was one of the very reasons which convinced Washington to come out of retirement and lend his prestige to the convocation.
+This was something that was in the forefront of the minds of the men who met that summer in Philadelphia—indeed, it was one of the very reasons which convinced Washington to come out of retirement and lend his prestige to the convention.
 In Springfield there had been state militia loyal enough to man the artillery and fire a round or two at the rebels, killing several and dispersing the rest.
-The men of the Convention, and of the various state ratifying conventions, had no intention, the next time, of giving rebels access to the artillery.
+The men who met in Philadelphia, and at the various state ratifying conventions afterward, had no intention, the next time, of giving rebels access to the artillery.

-What would the Founders say now at the argument that men and women, not part of any "well-regulated militia," can acquire and store at home — or carry concealed on the street — weapons at least as deadly as the field artillery of their day?
+What would the Founders say now at the argument that men and women, not part of any "well-regulated militia," can acquire and store at home—or carry on the street—weapons at least as deadly as the field artillery of their generation?
 It doesn't take a clairvoyant to answer that question.
 A rocket-propelled grenade, fired into a classroom at Sandy Hook Elementary School, or at Stoneman Douglas High School, might have killed fewer students than a murderer with one assault rifle.
 Yet the ATF, a Federal agency, forbids trafficking in RPGs.
 Likewise one man with a personal arsenal at the Mandalay Bay hotel, in Las Vegas, did far more damage than the artillery lined up in 1787 at the Springfield armory.

 Has the Second Amendment come to this?
-Once upon a time it protected the right of a free people to a well-regulated militia.
-Now, according to its proponents, it protects the right of a mass murderer to purchase on the open market a killer's multiple weapons of choice, along with thousands of rounds of ammunition.
+Once it protected the right of a free people to a well-regulated self-defense.
+Now, according to certain of its proponents, it protects the right of a mass murderer to purchase on the open market a killer's multiple weapons of choice, along with thousands of rounds of ammunition.
 Can we not conclude that something has gone awry?

 For a much fuller discussion of the various issues involved with the Second Amendment and its interpretation, see Jack N. Rakove, "The Second Amendment: The Highest State of Originalism," 76 Chi.-Kent.
 L. Rev. 103 (2000); available at: http://scholarship.kentlaw.iit.edu/cklawreview/vol76/iss1/5.
-And for a well-reasoned discussion of the most recent Supreme Court decision regarding the Second Amendment, see Saul Cornell, "Heller, New Originalism, and Law Office History: 'Meet the New Boss, Same as the Old Boss,' " 56 UCLA L. Rev. 1095 (2008-2009); https://www.uclalawreview.org/heller-new-originalism-and-law-office-history-"meet-the-new-boss-same-as-the-old-boss"/.
+And for a well-reasoned discussion of a recent Supreme Court decision regarding the Second Amendment, see Saul Cornell, "Heller, New Originalism, and Law Office History: 'Meet the New Boss, Same as the Old Boss,' " UCLA L. Rev. 56 (2008–2009): 1095; https://www.uclalawreview.org/heller-new-originalism-and-law-office-history-"meet-the-new-boss-same-as-the-old-boss"/.

 Max Farrand, ed.
 The records of the Federal convention of 1787, 3 vols.
 (New Haven: Yale Univ.
 Press, 1911), 2:587–588; http://lcweb2.loc.gov/ammem/amlaw/lwfr.html.